Sats Per Dollar

 What is a Satoshi?

-Every Bitcoin is divisible into 100 million units called satoshis (sats).
-Named after Bitcoin's pseudonymous creator, Satoshi Nakamoto, a satoshi is the smallest unit on the Bitcoin network.
-Think of sats like cents to a dollar — except there are 100 million of them per Bitcoin instead of 100.
+One Bitcoin splits into 100 million smaller units called satoshis (sats).
+The name comes from Bitcoin's pseudonymous creator, Satoshi Nakamoto.
+Sats work like cents to a dollar, but there are 100 million per Bitcoin instead of 100.

 Why Think in Sats?